BritWallace/Currency-Exchanger/README.md

 ## Setup/Installation Requirements

 * _Clone repository.
+* _Open code in your favorite text editor.
+I use VS Code.
-* _Run "npm install." in your terminal of choice.
+* _Run "npm install." in your terminal.
 * _Followed by "run npm build."
 * _Run "npm run start to view in browser."
 * _[Find a free API here at this link](https://app.exchangerate-api.com/dashboard/confirmed)
-* _ Save your API in a ".env file" for safe keeps.
-Stands for Environmental something.
+* _Save your API in a ".env file" for safe keeps.
+Then add this to your .gitignore file.

-_{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this application depends on?
-We recommend deleting the project from your desktop, re-cloning the project from GitHub, and writing down all the steps necessary to get the project working again.}_
+* _Make sure you test your API calls in Postman before adding them to your code.
+* _Check documentation on your API key to see endpoints and more useful information about your API.

+_A Epicodus school project.
+We created a currency exchange application.
+A user should be able to type in an amount in U.S. dollars and then choose which currency it should be converted to (such as francs, marks, rupees, and so on).
+This will determine the most recent exchange rate.
+If the query response doesn't include that particular currency, the application should return a notification that states the currency in question doesn't exist. _

 ## Known Bugs